When Is Norman Worth Switching To?

 Norman is worth it if shortcut preservation matters enough to be a real constraint and you want meaningfully better hand distribution without the heaviest possible retraining cost.

-If you care enough about typing to practice on purpose and you want a layout-specific training path, Norman can absolutely be worth it.
-The key is treating the switch like a project, not a casual toggle.
+If you care enough about typing to practice deliberately and you want a layout-specific path that structures the work for you, Norman can absolutely be worth it.
+The key is treating the switch as a real project with a measurable practice routine — not a casual toggle you flip one afternoon and hope sticks.

 Norman is most useful when you want meaningful ergonomic improvement over QWERTY but are not willing to sacrifice Z, X, C, and V shortcut familiarity and prefer a gentler learning curve than fully optimized modern layouts.